Courses and Walks

 If you love your local takeaway but wish it was healthier and fresher in taste, this hands on class is for you.
 You will never need to open another jar of curry paste again as you will learn to cook deliciously easy curry favourites that will take less time to make than walking to your local Indian.
 You will taste the difference between restaurant style curries that are sold on the basis of their ‘chilli heat’ level and home curries that are ingredient and flavour driven.

-Pulao Rice with Peas, Lamb Roganjosh, Murgh Makhani (Butter Chicken), Saag Aloo (Spinach and Potato curry), Paneer Jalfrezi (Indian Cheese and Pepper Curry)
+Pulao Rice with cumin, Kheema Mutter (Spiced lamb mince with peas), Murgh Makhani (Butter Chicken), Saag Aloo (Spinach and Potato curry), Paneer Jalfrezi (Indian Cheese and Pepper Curry)

 Learn to cook deliciously easy curries that will make your friends think that you have spent hours in the kitchen.
 This hands on class will give you many tips and ideas for a whole range of different dishes as you will learn how to make some of the basic curry sauces used in Indian cooking and how to cook spices to bring out their best.

-Pulao Rice with cumin, Kheema Aloo (Spiced Lamb Mince with Potatoes and Tomato), Murgh ka Korma (Chicken in a velvety nut based curry with no cream), Channa Masala (Chickpeas in a north Indian tomato and onion based curry sauce), Vatana usal (Green peas with chilli and coconut)
+Pulao Rice with peas, Egg Curry Chettinad (a south Indian curry with a unique blend of spices), Murgh ka Korma (Chicken in a velvety nut based curry with no cream), Channa Masala (Chickpeas in a north Indian tomato and onion based curry sauce), Vatana usal (Green peas with chilli and coconut)

 Contrary to popular belief, people in India do not eat naans on an everyday basis.
 Each region has its own selection of breads made from wheat, rice, millet and other grain flours.
 Breads are used to scoop up curries or if more hearty, then eaten on their own with plain yoghurt.